 Protecting Earth's resources does not always require such extraordinary acts of courage.
 Environmental bravery can mean speaking up for Earth's resources in a group, or simply asking someone in your community questions like those posed in the box above.

-Taking a risk for Earth’s resources is an act of generosity.
-As Pope Francis writes in section 58 of Laudato Si’, “[f]or all our limitations” as human beings, we are still capable of great “gestures of generosity”.
+Such acts of courage are expressions of generosity.
+As Pope Francis writes in Laudato Si’, “[f]or all our limitations” as human beings, we are still capable of great “gestures of generosity”(58).
 Through such gestures, “rivers, polluted for decades have been cleaned up” and “native woodlands have been restored.”

 We have been reminded throughout this Ethics section that generous care for natural resources must include concern for the needs of future generations.
 The virtue of justice calls us to a sense of equitable partnership on Earth with not only our living neighbors, but also our neighbors yet unborn.
 In Laudato Si’ 159, Pope Francis put it this way: